aldehir/gpt-oss-adapter/README.md

 they receive reasoning context from prior tool calls, but most clients don't include this context in subsequent requests.
 It handles this by:

-- **Provider Support**: Automatically maps fields based on the target provider (LM Studio, llama.cpp)
+- **Field Mapping**: Automatically maps fields based on the target provider (LM Studio, llama.cpp)

 - **Caching**: Stores reasoning content from tool call responses and